osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 ##### Active Device List (ADL)

-The __active device list__ is a list that keeps track of which devices the field node need to push data from.
+The __active device list__ is a list that keeps track of which devices are active.
-Any device that does not appear on this list can be ignored completely in terms of data communication.
-ADL helps to reduce traffic in the network by only pushing data that is actually used.
-The list looks a bit like the __compatibility list__ for the control panels, which is explained later.
-Unlike the compatibility list, which only describes the devices understood by a single control panel, ADL tells which devices are used and not used for the whole network.
+Data should not be transmitted for devices that is not in this list.
+The sole purpose of ADL is to reduce traffic in the network by only pushing data that is actually used.
+Unlike FNST, which is communicated to other nodes, the ADL itself is never transmitted in the network, and is stored only by the field node itself.
+However, to know when and how to update the ADL, the field node needs [ADL update](#adl-update) messages from the central server.

 #### Control panels

 A __control panel__ is an entity in the network responsible for monitoring captured sensor data from field nodes, as well as to give the user control over the actuators.
 It can monitor only some of the field nodes in the network, or all of them.
-The entity can both send and receive control data, but only receive sensor data.
+The entity can both send and receive control data.
+Control data is used for registration, connection management, subscribing to field nodes and controlling actuators.
+The control panel can only receive sensor data.

 ##### Compatibility list

 While the field node needs to keep an FNST, the control panel needs to keep a __compatibility list__.
-The compatibility list is a list containing all the field device classes the control panel supports.
+Despite its name, the compatibility list is actually a _set_, as it does not contain duplicate elements nor does the order matter.
+The job of the compatibility list is to store each device class the control panel supports.
 In other words, the compatibility list tells what kind of data the control panel can handle.
 The use of the compatibility list allows for backward compatibility, meaning that an older version of a control panel may interact with a newer version of a field node.
 The network will in turn not be flooded by data that the control panel do not understand.

-Like FNST, it is the job of the control panel to create and store this its compatibility list.
-The following list shows an example of how a compatibility list can look like.
+Like FNST, it is the job of the control panel to create its compatibility list.
+The following list shows an example of what a compatibility list could look like.

     S13, S6, A13, S2, S3, S5, A19, S1

 ##### FNST copies

-For the control panel to be able to understand and address the different parts of the system for a field node, it needs to store a copy of the FNST for the field node.
-Since FNST is a dynamic table, and might change over time, it needs to be regularly updated.
+For the control panel to be able to understand and address the different devices of a field node, it needs to store a copy of the FNST for each field node it subscribes to.
+This way, they can communicate using only the device addresses, and they will both know what device the other part is referring to.

 #### Central Server

-The __central server__ is an entity in the network responsible for routing data messages in the network.
+The __central server__ is an entity in the network responsible for routing all messages, acting as a central hub.
+A system is not able to function without the central server.
 All data sent from a field node to a control panel will go through this entity, and vice versa.
-Only one central server should exist in a system implementing NOFSP, and serves as the heart of the system.
+Only one central server is allowed for each system.
-The entity can both send and receive control data, as well as sensor data.

-The field nodes and control panels does not know about each other, they are both only aware of the central server.
+The field nodes and control panels do not directly know about each other, as they are both only aware of the central server.
 It is the job of this central server to coordinate all communication that needs to happen between the field nodes and control panels.

 ##### Field Node Pool

-The central server needs to keep track of some information for all the field nodes in the network.
-This is done by storing something called the __field node pool__.
-The field node pool is some data structure keeping information about all the field node addresses, any assigned name as well as the FNST for each field node.
+The central server needs to keep track of the field nodes connected to it, as well as essential data for each field node.
+This data includes the NFST, FNSM and possibly the assigned name, and is stored in what is called the __field node pool__.

+The benefit of the field node pool is decreased redundant data transmission, which also decreases network traffic.
+Instead of the field node transmitting its state for every request from a control panel, which might be exactly the same transmitted to the previous control panel, this job is delegated to the central server.
+The field node simply lets the central server know about its state and events, and the central server stores this information in its field node pool.
+The central server can then forward this information to the appropriate control panels.
+In the case of a [field node pool pull](#field-node-pool-pull) request from a control panel, the central server simply sends what information it got available.
+There is no need to involve a field node in such an event.

 ##### Network Node Routing Table (NNRT)

 The central server introduces a new table to the protocol: the __network node routing table__.
 This table describes the relation between field nodes and control panels in the system.
-Each field node is given such a table to keep track of their _subscribers_, which are control panel nodes.
+Each field node is assigned with such a table to keep track of their _subscribers_, which can be any number of control panels.
 It is important to note that this table is created, stored and managed by the central server, and not the field node itself.
 The field node is not aware it its subscribers, and does only focus on collecting and pushing data.

-NNRT maps each field node to some control panels in the network.
-The table also needs to include the compatibility list for each control panel.
-When an incoming packet is received from a field node, the central server checks the table and only sends the packet to the given control panels.
-If the received packet contains sensor data, the packet is only forwarded if the sensor category is in the compatibility list.
-The following table shows how such a table could look like.
+NNRT maps each field node to a number of control panels in the system.
+The table also includes the compatibility list for each control panel.
+When an incoming packet is received from a field node, the central server checks the table and only forwards the packet to the appropriate control panels.
+If a received datagram at the central server contains sensor data, the source device is checked against the compatibility list.
+Only if the control panel supports the data (device class is in compatibility list), will the datagram will be forwarded.

 | Control Panel | Compatibility list |
 |---------------|--------------------|